stcolema/tagmmdi/README.md

 Example
 -------

-This is a basic example of applying MDI clustering to data from pRolocData:
+This is a basic example of applying MDI clustering to data from pRolocdata:

 ``` r
 data(tan2009r1)